-Label Name Description 1 Fresh Gas Intake and Environmental air enters through this 30 mm ID Fresh Gas Intake.
-Filter Cover The air inlet par The air inlet particle filter is placed behind the Filter Cover to protect the patient as well as the ventilator's piston system from dirt and particles.
-The Fresh Gas Intake also serves as the attachment socket for the optional FLIGHT 60 Ventilator Air/Oxygen Entrainment Mixer or Oxygen Blending Bag.
+Label Name Description 1 Fresh Gas Intake and Filter Cover Environmental air enters through this 30 mm ID Fresh Gas Intake.
+The air inlet particle filter is placed behind the Filter Cover to protect the patient as well as the ventilator's piston system from dirt and particles.
+The Fresh Gas Intake also serves as the attachment socket for the optional FLIGHT 60 Ventilator Air/Oxygen Entrainment Mixer.